Simple AF for RPi¶

 KlipperScreen¶

-The installer will automatically install KlipperScreen on Pi4 or above, there are concerns of overloading a pi3 or less with klipperscreen so the installer will install grumpyscreen for lower specced devices, you can actually force the installation of KlipperScreen afterwards by running:
+The installer will automatically install KlipperScreen on Pi4 or above, there are concerns of overloading a pi3 or less with klipperscreen so the installer will install grumpyscreen for raspberry pi 3 devices only!

 sudo systemctl stop grumpyscreen